Deophius/singin/readme.md

   `simul_limit` seconds but more than `local_limit` will be subjected to web-based sign in.
 * local_limit: Lessons ending in less than `local_limit` seconds will be resorted to local DB based sign in.

+Note that the program requires `simul_limit >= local_limit`, because local sign in is supposed to be a kind of last resort.

 ## Client configuration file

 This file is called `cli.json`, with a template given below: